germanoid/fo-terminal-helper/README.md

 ---
 Please note:

-* You can only choose words with a chance to succeed.
-If you can't type a word, it's not the right one.
+* You can now choose words with a chance to succeed.
+But without autocompletion, I don't want them to appear on accident.
 * The Programm doesn't restart automatically.
 If you found the word, just press ESC for a full reset.
 * Tab = Autocomplete
 * Enter = Send input
 * Backspace = Delete last character

 ## Setup

+You need to have [Leiningen](https://leiningen.org/)

 To get an interactive development environment run: